LearnFintech

 Fee:

-Weakness: Less premium brand perception
+Weakness: Less premium brand perception, thinner top-of-wallet rewards

 Competitive Moat